 - 17. Chiseldon is composed of five main settlements: Chiseldon, Badbury, Hodson, Burderop Park and Draycott Foliat.
 Each settlement is attractive and compact, and some contain extensive conservation areas.
 Residents enjoy easy access to beautiful countryside characterised by agriculture, rich hedgerows and wild areas. - 18.
-The entire parish is washed over by the North Wessex Downs AONB.
-Chiseldon is situated in the North Wessex downs Area of Outstanding Natural Beauty designated as (AONB) and recently classified as a National Landscape.
+The entire parish is washed over by the North Wessex Downs National Landscape.
 A National Landscape is a nationally important landscape protected by law.
 As such it has the highest level of protection along with National Parks.
-The renaming to National Landscapes has strengthen the protection to preserve these areas6.
+The renaming of AONBs to National Landscapes has strengthened the protection to preserve these areas. - 19.
+Residents can shop locally and there are a range of small shops within the settlements but larger shopping trips are made to Marlborough, Swindon or even

-6 Implementing the Landscapes Review: summary of responses - GOV.UK (www.gov.uk)
+&lt;sup>6 Implementing the Landscapes Review: summary of responses - GOV.UK (www.gov.uk)

-- 19. Residents can shop locally and there are a range of small shops within the settlements but larger shopping trips are made to Marlborough, Swindon or even Cirencester to the north along the A419 which is also accessible from Junction 15 to the north. - 20.
+- Circumster to the north along the A419 which is also accessible from Junction 15 to the north. - 20.
 Most settlements have at least one public house and Chiseldon, as the largest, contains a range of shops, professional and personal services, a petrol station, various pubs and restaurants and two hotels and various venues for meetings.
 It also has a primary school and a range of out-door play and recreational fields as well as a community- managed natural area called the washpool to reflect the land's previous use for sheep.
 There is also a national cycle route and a good range of public rights of way. - 21.
 Table 1 and Figure 5 list the existing commercial and community services in Chiseldon.
 These will be referred to again in the policy section of the CNDP.